all executive, organizational, and clerical costs associated with the general management of an organization rather than with manufacturing or selling

 Direct materials cost plus direct labor cost

-all costs that are involved in acquiring or making a product.
-In the case of manufactured goods, these costs consist of direct materials, direct labor, and manufacturing overhead. (also known as inventoriable costs)
+All costs that are involved in acquiring or making a product. in the case of manufactured goods, these costs consist of direct materials, direct labor, and manufacturing overhead.

 Any part of an organization that can be evaluated independently of other parts and about which the manager seeks financial data. examples include a product line, a sales territory, a division, or a department.

-All costs that are incurred to secure customer orders and get the finished product or service into the hands of the customers.
+All costs that are incurred to secure customer orders and get the finished product or service into the hands of the customer.

-A cost that varies, in total, in direct proportion to changes in the level of activity.
-A variable cost is constant per unit.
+A cost that varies, in total, in direct proportion to changes in the level of activity. a _______is constant per unit.